xing-pangdingyu/ITA4E-Solution/README.md

 ## Project Overview

 The goal of this project is to provide solutions to all exercises, problems, and some notes from *Introduction to Algorithms, Fourth Edition* by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein.

-This project aims to help learners understand the concepts by providing clear, well-documented solutions to the exercises in the textbook.
+By reading these exercises and answers, you will approach them with the perspective of an inquisitive and enthusiastic beginner, seeking to resolve uncertainties.
+There is no condescension toward simple questions from those with great knowledge, only a profound understanding of every detail, starting from the very beginning.

 ## Project Structure